-T7 Release 10.1 Deutsche Börse Group Functional Reference Version 10.1.2
+T7 Release 12.1 Deutsche Börse Group

+Final

+Functional Reference Version 3

-2. Or it is the other way around, i.e. T7 matches first the synthetic paths (with that price) that include inter-product spreads, and then those that include futures spreads.
+- 1. T7 matches first the paths (with that price) containing futures spreads, in the way described in chapter 14.3.3.
+And when these paths are exhausted, then it matches the synthetic paths (with that price) that include inter-product spreads. - 2.
+Or it is the other way around, i.e., T7 matches first the synthetic paths (with that price) that include inter-product spreads, and then those that include futures spreads.